Poonam1607/my-tech-blogs/clilbosif000608lg10q2888s.md

 These terminologies are fundamental to understanding and working with Terraform.
 They provide the building blocks for defining and managing infrastructure-as-code configurations in a flexible and scalable manner.

-If you are not getting the examples than don't worry we will understand all of these things in the upcomping blogs.
+If you are not getting the examples than don't worry we will understand all of these things in the upcoming blogs.
 I have given examples just for the sake of explanation.

 ---